milonAAA/agency-voice-interface/README.md

 4. "Create a new file named user_data.txt with some example content."
 5. "Update the user_data.txt file by adding more information."
 6. "Delete the user_data.txt file."
+7. "Ask the research team to write a detailed market analysis report."
+8. "Check if the research team has completed the market analysis report."

 ## Code Structure